Lovinoes/website/web/docs/advanced/reverse-proxy.md

 # Reverse Proxy

-This guide explains how to configure Nginx as a reverse proxy for the Calagopus Panel Docker installation.
+This guide explains how to configure Nginx(More coming soon) as a reverse proxy for the Calagopus Panel Docker installation.
 Reverse proxying allows the internal HTTP webserver (default port 8000) to be served over standard HTTP/HTTPS ports with SSL.

 ::: warning
 Ensure that the Panel is already installed and running before continuing.
 Misconfigured proxy settings may make the Panel inaccessible.